shangril/crero-yp/README.md

 Note that the mp3-only, undefined "artists" option scenario requires that ID3 tags are utf-8 encoded.
 That is to say that ID3v2.3 or above has been used to tag the audio files.
 If you got very old mp3 files, encoded with iso-latin-1, non-western or "newly added in utf-8" special alphabet characters will not display correctly and break things in both your Crero instance and in the yp server.
 Please take a look at https://www.mydigitallife.net/how-to-auto-convert-mp3-id3-tag-charset-to-unicode-utf-8/ to help batch reencoding of old mp3 pre-ID3v2.3 non-utf8 encoded tags.

-##### The advanced information feature requires that your CreRo instance have a least crero-yp-api.php available with API version >= 1 ; this yp-api was introduced in CreRo for the 20221002 milestone.